 Logo Design and Brand Development

 Formerly known as CarpPro, this small family owned business came to me in the midst of the pandemic wanting to rebrand.
-They asked that I clean up a logo concept their son had brainstormed.
+Keith and Rhonda asked that I clean up a logo concept their son had brainstormed.
 They needed to be able to update their website and product packaging.
 They also needed to be able to mesh their branding with another large local outdoor brand while staying true to both.

 The logo was very detailed in that it used a lot of rough edges, embossing and shading.
 It wasn’t a bad design, per se, just not ideal as a logo.
 A logo needs to be scalable.
 That means the overall contour of the shape needs to be as simple as possible.
 If you had taken that original design and shrunk it, the logo would not have been recognizable at all.
 The embossing and rough edges kept it from being usable.
 I simplified the original spiral element and reimagined it as a fish hook.
 I kept the composition of those initials though, because I like how they were joined together creating one mark.